openvinotoolkit/openvino/docs/install_guides/installing-openvino-config-ivad-vpu.md

 @endsphinxdirective

-The steps in this guide are only required if you want to perform inference on Intel® Vision Accelerator Design with Intel® Movidius™ VPUs.
+The steps in this guide are only required if you want to perform inference on Intel® Vision Accelerator Design with Intel® Movidius™ VPUs with OpenVINO™ on Linux or Windows.

 For troubleshooting issues, please see the [Troubleshooting Guide](troubleshooting.md) for more information.